bcgov/mpi_data_quality/README.md

 if (!file.exists(here::here("processed_data"))) dir.create(here::here("processed_data"))
 ```

-and then (re)place the file latest.xlsx (renamed the current MPI raw data file) in the directory raw_data
+and then (re)place the file latest.xlsx (rename the current MPI raw data file) in the directory raw_data

 You can either just clean the data: